s0enke/ruempler.eu/source/_posts/dead-mans-switch-backup-alerting-aws-cloudwatch.md

 So here is what we did (CloudFormation snippet below):

 - Set the check period to the interval during the metric should be sent.
-E.g. 86400 if it should be sent every day.
+E.g. `86400` if the metric should is supposed to be sent every day.
 This instructs CloudWatch to check once per day.
 - Set evaluation periods to `1`: We want to get alerted immediately when there is no data written or the threshold has been breached.
 - And now the important one: We have to treat missing data as `breaching`, so that,if there has been no entry within the evaluation period then the alarm gets triggered.